Tree-width and dimension: Proof of the Main Theorem

-We consider the tree $T$ as a \emph{rooted} tree by taking an arbitrary vertex $u_0$ of $T$ as root.
+We consider the tree $T$ as a \textit{rooted} tree by taking an arbitrary vertex $u_0$ of $T$ as root.
 Draw the tree without edge crossings in the canonical manner.
-The root is at the bottom, and each vertex that is not the root has a unique neighbor below---its parent.
-We suggest such a drawing in Figure~\ref{fig:tree}.
+The root is at the bottom, and each vertex that is not the root has a unique neighbor below---its parent (equipped with such a drawing, $T$ is called a \textit{planted tree}).
+We suggest such a drawing in Figure~\ref{fig:planted-tree}.

-For each $x\in X$, let $r(x)$ denote the root of the subtree $T(x)$, that is, the unique vertex of $T(x)$ that is closest to the root $u_0$ of $T$.
+For each $x\in X$, let $r(x)$ denote the root of the subtree $T(x)$, i.e., the unique vertex of $T(x)$ that is closest to the root $u_0$ of $T$.
 Expanding vertices of $T$ if necessary, we may assume that $r(x)\ne r(y)$ whenever $x$ and $y$ are distinct elements of $X$.